-Achievement of the Families First Quality Award recognises Children's Centres that exceed the requirements set out in the Childcare Act 2006 and provide information and assistance of the highest quality.
+Achievement of the Families First Quality Award recognises Children's Centres that exceed the requirements set out in legislation and regulations and provide information and assistance of the highest quality.

-The Award is a competence-based assessment similar to that of an NVQ.
-Assessments are carried out by accredited Families First Assessors who will work with Local Authorities and Sure Start Children's Centres to identify suitable examples of evidence that demonstrate competence against the individual elements of the standards.
+Assessments are carried out by qualified Families First Assessors who will work with Local Authorities and Sure Start Children's Centres to identify suitable examples of evidence that demonstrate competence against the individual elements of the standards.